-Scatter plot helps us to identify which types of correlation datasets have among them and the code for finding the correlation is
+A Scatter plot helps us to identify which types of correlation datasets have among them, and the code for finding the correlation is

-Here we have a strong positive correlation between Speed and Distance, which means they have a direct relationship among them.
+Here we have a strong positive correlation between Speed and Distance, which means they directly relate to them.

 Linear Regression Model